pinecone-io/box-pinecone-sample/README.md

 You will need accounts for Box, Pinecone, and OpenAI to appropriate run this demo.
 You will also need an OAuth Box custom application created in the Box Developer Console.

+> [!IMPORTANT]
+> Once files leave Box, they are no longer under the protection of Box.
+It is incumbant upon the developer to ensure proper access rights.
+In this example, we are using OAuth2 to ensure the user can only access files they have access to, and on the Pinecone side, we are creating a namespace for each user based on their Box user ID, as well as adding their user ID to the metadata.
+This should ensure only the user can access their vectors.

 ## Setup

 1. Clone the repository: